Learn something new every day

 More Info... by email

 A joule is the metric, or more accurately, the International System of Units (SI) measurement of energy.
-It is derived from the formula for kinetic energy: Ek = ½ mv2, where m equals the mass of the object in motion and v equals its velocity.
+It is derived from the formula for kinetic energy: Ek = ½ mv2, where m is the mass of the object in motion and v is its velocity.
 A joule is the energy required to accelerate a mass of one kilogram at the rate of one meter per second squared over a distance of one meter.
-Specific energy is expressed in SI units as joules per gram (J/g), kilojoules per kilogram (kJ/kg), or joules per kilogram (J/kg), depending on the system under study.
+Measured energy is often expressed in SI units as joules per gram (J/g), kilojoules per kilogram (kJ/kg), or joules per kilogram (J/kg), depending on the system under study.

 An earlier attempt by chemists to define energy was the calorie, the energy required to raise the temperature of one gram of water by 1°C. This is not an exact measurement, however, as the energy required depends slightly on the starting temperature of the water.
 The SI definition of calorie is now 1 calorie equals 4.184 joules.
-Specific energy would be measured as calories/gram (cal/g), kilocalories/kg (kcal/kg), or kilocalories per gram (kcal/g).
+In specific terms, the energy would typically be measured as calories/gram (cal/g), kilocalories/kg (kcal/kg), or kilocalories per gram (kcal/g).

 The British thermal unit (BTU) is the analog to the calorie and is an inexact measurement.
 A BTU is the energy required to raise the temperature of one pound of water by 1°F. A BTU is slightly less energy than 1 kilojoule.
-Specific energy in this system is measured as BTUs per pound (BTU/lb).
+Specifically measured energy in this system is usually expressed as BTUs per pound (BTU/lb).

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!